UCLH-DHCT/emap/core/README.md

     Go to <b>File > Settings > and searching for `processor`</b>
     - Check `enable annotation preprocessing`
-    - Change the production sources directory to `classes`
+    - Change the production sources directory to `classes` as below

     ![preprocessor](img/annotation_processor.png)
 </details>